Tewantin: History

-Tewantin R.S.S.I.L.A. was opened in 1920 by Harry Buchanan, the head of the Returned and Services League of Australia.

 The Tewantin War Memorial commemorates those from the district who served in World War I. It was dedicated in January–February 1922 by Colonel David Elder Reid.

-Tewantin Noosa RSL & Citizens' Memorial Club was opened on 28 November 1981 by Sir Albert Abbott CBE.

 Tewantin replaced Pomona on 1 December 1985 as the location of the Noosa Shire Council until 15 March 2008 when the council was amalgamated with Maroochy Shire and the City of Caloundra to create the Sunshine Coast Region.
 In 2014, the Shire of Noosa was re-established having deamalgamated from the Sunshine Coast Region.

 Noosa Flexible Learning Centre opened on 23 January 2006.